Skip to main content

 Fingerprinting Services

-Fingerprinting services for New Smyrna Beach, Florida residents are available through the local police department and authorized third-party providers in Volusia County.
+Fingerprinting services for New Smyrna Beach, Florida residents are available through local police (where present) and authorized third-party providers in Volusia County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the New Smyrna Beach Police Department or the Volusia County Sheriff's Office for scheduling, fees, and required documentation.
 The Florida Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions

-To register to vote in New Smyrna Beach, Florida, residents can register online through the Florida Division of Elections's website, by mail, or in person at the Volusia County elections office.
+To register to vote in New Smyrna Beach, Florida, residents can register online through the Florida Division of Elections website, by mail, or in person at the Volusia County elections office.
 Florida requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Florida Division of Elections's voter lookup tool.
+Voters can verify their registration status and find polling locations through the Florida Division of Elections voter lookup tool.
 For local municipal elections in New Smyrna Beach, contact the Volusia County Clerk's office for schedules and ballot information.

 For those interested in property records and land information in New Smyrna Beach, the Florida Department of Revenue's website provides a full database.
 Residents can access detailed property assessor data, including ownership details, parcel information, and assessed values.
 The city's online GIS mapping system allows users to explore zoning, land use, and other spatial data related to real estate.
 The Volusia County Clerk of the Circuit Court also maintains a strong repository of official land records, deeds, and other documentation about local properties.